eyereasoner/lib-owl/README.md

 OWL-P - a lightweight subcollection of the most used OWL vocabulary terms

 Ref.
-Tomaszuki, D. : Inference rules for OWL-P in N3Logic.
+Tomaszuk, D. : Inference rules for OWL-P in N3Logic.
 Communication Papers of the Federated Conference on Computer Science and Information Systems (2018) DOI: [10.15439/2018F102](https://annals-csis.org/Volume_17/drp/pdf/102.pdf)

 # Synopsis